sinbad989/Fortran-Mastery/15 - Functions/README.md

 On the other hand, `A` and `B` in the `GCD` function do not exist in any real sense, rather they will be replaced by the actual variable values from the calling routine.

+### Reference/s:

+1. *Introduction to Programming with Fortran: with Coverage of Fortran 90, 95, 2003, and 77 (I. D. Chivers and J. Sleight)*
+2.